omnivector-solutions/osl-next/posts/slurm-snap.md

 - `slurmd`
 - `slurmrestd`

-Since we are installing on to a dev box, we will configure Slurm to run all if its daemons on a single resource:
+Since we're deploying to a dev box, we will configure Slurm to run all if its daemons on a single resource:

 ```bash
 snap set slurm snap.mode=all
 ```

-The above command configures the `snap.mode` to `all` mode.
+The above command configures the `snap.mode` to `all`.
 This runs all of the Slurm daemons including MySQL and Munged in an all-in-one local development mode.

 Thats it!
-Slurm is now installed with `snap.mode` set to `all`.
+Slurm is now installed with snap.mode set to all.
+This means that you are now running a fully functioning Slurm deploy on your machine.

-You can interact with individual services using `snap services`.
-Example:
+You can verify that each of the respective Slurm services have started by using the `snap services` command:

 ```bash
 $ snap services slurm

 Service           Startup  Current  Notes
 slurm.munged      enabled  active   -
 slurm.mysql       enabled  active   -